Synkon/Nordic-ALMWS/README.md

-# EPPC-ALMWS
+# Nordic-ALMWS
-Repository for the Application Lifecycle Management (ALM) pre-Day workshop at European Power Platform Conference (EPPC)
+Repository for the Application Lifecycle Management (ALM) pre-Day workshop at Nordic Summit 2024

 ## Labs
 The following describes the labs you will be working on during (or after) the workshop.